 VenaSeal™ Closure System in Glen Mills, PA

 Venous insufficiency is a very common condition resulting from decreased blood flow from the leg veins up to the heart.
 Normally, one-way valves in the veins keep blood flowing toward the heart, against the force of gravity.
-When the valves weaken and don’t close properly, blood begins to flow backwards.
+When the valves weaken and don’t close properly, blood begins to flow backward.
 This condition is called vein reflux.

 Veins that have lost their valve effectiveness become elongated, rope-like, bulged, and thickened.
 These painful veins are commonly known as varicose veins.